-Each of the DMA command pointers in this isochronous transmit command array corresponds to a list of packets to be sent on successive cycles.
+Each IT DMA context command pointer corresponds to a list of packets to be sent on successive 1394 cycles.
 Generally, each list represents a single isochronous channel.
-Isochronous channel numbers are not tied to the entry index in the isochronous transmit command array.
-The DMA context program pointed to by each array entry will specify the entire isochronous packet header, including the isochronous channel number, for each packet that is transmitted.
+Isochronous channel numbers are not tied to any internal indexing scheme utilized by the Host Controller to track all implemented IT DMA contexts.
+Each IT DMA context program pointed to by each commandPtr will specify the entire isochronous packet header, including the isochronous channel number, for each packet that is transmitted.
 The entire ITDMA is summarized in the following figure: